Elon Musk Says He's Building a Tiny 'Submarine' to Rescue Thai Soccer Team Trapped in Cave

 Officials were originally relieved to locate the group at all after it became lost in the cave system during heavy rain on June 23rd.
 But the soccer team’s situation has grown more dire as of late with the threat of further seasonal monsoon rain, and the death of a former Royal Thai Navy special forces diver sent to bolster dwindling oxygen reserves.

 Thai officials are currently working on a daring, but very risky, plan to rescue the team by pumping as much water from the cave system as possible, equipping the boys and coach with scuba gear, and then helping them navigate the twisting, flooded 2.5-mile (four kilometer) passage back to the entrance.
-Musk tweeted on Saturday that while he had several alternative plans, his team of experts had agreed that the best idea was building a small submarine “using the liquid oxygen transfer tube of [a SpaceX] Falcon rocket as hull.”
+Musk tweeted on Saturday that while he had several alternative plans, his team of experts had agreed that the best idea was building a small submarine—really more of an air-filled pod—“using the liquid oxygen transfer tube of [a SpaceX] Falcon rocket as hull.”
 He added that it would be designed to be manageable with the efforts of two divers.

 Musk further claimed that the submarine was already under construction and provided some details of its construction, saying it had 4 handles on its front and back and a total of four oxygen tank attachment points.